OrdnanceSurvey/ios-sdk-demo-overlay-finder/README.md

 Questions and Issues
 -------

-If you have any questions or issues with the ordnancesurey-ios-sdk or this demo app then please TODO: url to o-s.co.uk openspace forum
+If you have any questions or issues with the ordnancesurey-ios-sdk or this demo app then please email osopenspacepro@ordnancesurvey.co.uk

-License
+Licence
 -------

-The Ordnance Survey iOS SDK is protected by © Crown copyright – Ordnance Survey 2012.
+The Ordnance Survey iOS SDK is protected by © Crown copyright – Ordnance Survey 2013.
 It is subject to licensing terms granted by Ordnance Survey, the national mapping agency of Great Britain.

 The Ordnance Survey iOS SDK includes the Route-Me library.
-The Route-Me library is copyright (c) 2008-2012, Route-Me Contributors All rights reserved (subject to the BSD licence terms as follows):
+The Route-Me library is copyright (c) 2008-2013, Route-Me Contributors All rights reserved (subject to the BSD licence terms as follows):

 Redistribution and use in source and binary forms, with or without